Joint tenants: how to get your deposit back

 Disputes between tenants

-Deposit schemes can’t help with disputes between tenants.
+Deposit schemes cannot help with disputes between tenants.

 This includes disagreements about how the money is shared or if the lead tenant refuses to pay back your share.